BiyuLiu/CooperationFlow/README.md

 - SEQUENCE:[X1,X2,...]
   - X: a number.

 The idea here is that CAT:SEQUENCE represents the time series of elements of the category CAT.
 The time series can be as long as you want, and will be scaled to math firsDate and lastDate.
-All timeSeries must of course be of the same length.
+All timeSeries must of course be of the same length, as firstDate and lastDate is unique for all timeSeries.

 _____________________________________________

-Please write me for any inquiry : remy.cazabet AT gmail.com If you use this, please make a proper reference.
+Please write me for any inquiry : remy.cazabet AT gmail.com If you use this, please make a proper reference to:

+@inproceedings{cazabet2014understanding,
+	Author = {Cazabet, Remy and Takeda, Hideaki}, Booktitle = {Proceedings of the 25th ACM conference on Hypertext and social media}, Organization = {ACM},
+	Pages = {206--211},
+	Title = {Understanding mass cooperation through visualization}, Year = {2014}}